melange-re/melange-re.github.io/docs/melange-for-x-developers.md

 [Reason](https://reasonml.github.io/en/), as it has been designed with JavaScript developers in mind.

-Reason has first-class support for [JSX](https://reasonml.github.io/docs/en/jsx), and there are bindings like [ReasonReact](https://github.com/reasonml/reason-react/) that build on top of that functionality to provide a great developer experience.
+Reason syntax has first-class support for [JSX](https://reasonml.github.io/docs/en/jsx), and there are bindings like [ReasonReact](https://github.com/reasonml/reason-react/) that build on top of that functionality to provide a great developer experience.